Coolest Pirate Theme Birthday Party Ideas

 Then we did the piñata.
 I just used a simple box, added a piece of cardboard to make the lid arched at the top then paper mache’d the whole thing.
 Then my daughter chose the colors of tissue paper.
 I cut them into strips and fringed each strip.
 The gluing the tissue was hard but once we got it down it was easy.
 The trick is to have a glue bottle with a tip, don’t use a brush.
 My only issue was by the time the 27th child hit it, one hit it over the top and it fell before it broke so the kids just beat it.
 They loved that more!

-You just HAVE to see the pics along with the 9 foot pirate ship for the kids to play in with a moving wheel and a captain's cabin.
+You just HAVE to see the pics along with the 9 foot, paper mache pirate ship.
+This was for the kids to play in with a moving wheel and a captain’s cabin.
 I also built a palm tree with an island for the treasure dig game.
 It had real dirt and it was easy to clean up.
 For my daughters presents I made an extra long treasure chest.
-If anyone wants to buy the pirate ship or island feel free to contact me at Loveclassiccars@hotmail.com I just can't throw my 2 month project out.
+If anyone wants to buy the pirate ship or island feel free to contact me at Loveclassiccars@hotmail.com I just can’t throw my 2 month project out.
 I have gotten lots of pirate theme birthday ideas thanks to the website.